Stuart Carrington

-Stuart Carrington (born 14 May 1990) is an English professional snooker player.
+Stuart Carrington (born 14 May 1990) is an English former professional snooker player.
 He practises frequently with Steven Hallworth and Ian Glover in Grimsby.

-In May 2011, Carrington qualified for the 2011–12 professional Main Tour as one of four semi-finalists from the third and final Q School event.
+In May 2011, Carrington qualified for the 2011–12 professional Main Tour as one of four semi-finalists from the third and final 2011 Q School event.

 Career

 Debut season

 Carrington won just two matches during the 2011/2012 season.
 He finished the season without a world ranking and would not play on the main tour in the 2012–13 season.

 2012/2013 season

 Carrington played in eight out of twelve PTC events during the 2012–13 season, with his best results being last 32 defeat at the 2012 Scottish Open earned him a place in the EBSA Qualifying Tour Play-offs.
 At the event Carrington beat Jeff Cundy 4–2 and Adam Wicheard 4–0 to claim a place back on the snooker tour for the 2013–14 season and 2014–15 season.